What Does it Mean to Study Respiratory Therapy?

 Most respiratory patients are dealing with difficult health issues, and therapists must be sensitive to patients' concerns and needs.
 They should work well as part of a team of health professionals, but also be able to make important decisions independently.
 Successful respiratory therapists are detail-oriented and understand the importance of keeping good records.

 Most respiratory therapists are employed by hospitals.
 Respiratory therapists may also be found in nursing homes, physician's offices, sleep disorder clinics, and home health care settings.
 They typically work full time and may be required to work nights and weekends.
 Those working in sleep disorder clinics usually work night shifts.

+Requirements for a respiratory therapy technician vary considerably from state to state.
 Technicians are usually required to have an entry-level respiratory therapy certificate or associate degree from an accredited respiratory therapy school.
-In some states, technicians are required to pass the CRT exam, but others must only be eligible for the exam in order to qualify for a job.
-Requirements for a respiratory therapy technician vary considerably from state to state.
+In some states -- but not all -- technicians are required to pass the CRT exam.

 As with respiratory therapists, good technicians are patient and sensitive.
 They are often responsible for documenting patients' treatments, and must be thorough and responsible with these duties.
 Respiratory therapy technicians must be able to communicate well with many types of people in all age groups.

 Respiratory therapists often qualify for jobs as pulmonary function technologists.
 These professionals prepare patients and equipment for diagnostic testing involving lung functioning.
 They sometimes assist the doctor with these tests and record the test results.